danielgtaylor/shorthand/README.md

 ## Library Usage

-Aside from `Marshal` and `Unmarshal` functions, the `GetInput` function provides an all-in-one quick and simple way to get input from both stdin and passed arguments:
+Aside from `Marshal` and `Unmarshal` functions, the `GetInput` function provides an all-in-one quick and simple way to get input from both stdin and passed arguments for CLI applications:

 ```go
 package main